Nigerian Fish roll

 Nigerian Fish roll is a simple fried rolled dough with a fish filling.
 The fried dough and the simplicity of the filling both make this snack special.

-Due to my dear Mother’s disinclination for street food, I only got to eat fish roll maybe once or twice as a child, of course behind her back.
+Due to my dear Mother’s aversion to street food, I only got to eat fish roll maybe once or twice as a child, of course behind her back.
 I liked it, partly because of its simplicity and partly because it contains fish and I love fish.
-The fish in those rolls were so minuscular, I always wished there was more of it in the roll.
-A couple of years ago I remembered it and felt nostalgic so I decided to recreate it but to my taste.
-I tried and eventually produced fish roll my kids and my Renaissance man approved of, including me.
+The fish in those rolls were so minuscular, I always wished there was more of it inside the roll.
+A couple of years ago I remembered it and felt nostalgic so I decided to recreate the Nigerian fish roll but to my taste.
+I experimented and eventually produced fish roll my kids, my Renaissance man and I approved of.

 To make Nigerian Fish Roll

 Dough 2 cups flour 1 tablespoon baking powder 1 tablespoon sugar 1/2 teaspoon salt 1 teaspoon yeast 4 tablespoons margarine 1/2 cup + 3 tablespoons warm water Filling 1 tablespoon vegetable oil 1/2 small onions, finely chopped scotch bonnet (fresh pepper) or dry chili powder 1 can (5.5oz, 155g) mackerel in tomato sauce (Geisha) salt

 In a large bowl mix together flour, baking powder, sugar, salt and yeast.

 Add warm water, mix and knead until dough is soft, smooth and elastic.

 Rub a little oil inside the bowl, place the dough in it.

 Cover and leave to rest and rise for 45 minutes to one hour.

 Meanwhile, place a frying pan of vegetable oil over medium-low heat, saute onions and pepper.